COVID-19 Vaccine Information for Patients

 Your health and safety are our priority.
 We encourage our patients to protect themselves and those around them.
 Please get vaccinated, get boosted, and wear a mask.

 If you have cancer now or have had cancer, you may need an additional primary COVID-19 vaccine dose beyond what is recommended for the general public, as well as a second booster shot.
-If you initially received the Pfizer-BioNTech (Comirnaty®) vaccine or Moderna (Spikevax™) vaccine, this means you may need 5 total doses.
-If you initially received the Johnson & Johnson/Janssen (J&J) vaccine, this means you may need 4 total doses.
+If you initially received the Pfizer-BioNTech (Comirnaty®) vaccine or Moderna (Spikevax™) vaccine, this means you may need up to 5 total doses.
+If you initially received the Johnson & Johnson/Janssen (J&J) vaccine, this means you may need up to 4 total doses.
 Learn about how many total doses of the vaccine you should receive if you’ve had cancer.

 - If you need to schedule your first dose of the COVID-19 vaccine at MSK, you can schedule it using this online tool.

 - If you are eligible for an additional shot or a booster shot, you can use this online tool to schedule it at MSK.

 - To schedule a COVID-19 vaccination for a child or adolescent ages 6 months to 17 years old, please contact the child’s primary MSK provider.

 - We have limited vaccination appointments available.
 You can find a location with vaccine availability through the CDC Vaccine Finder.